-RESOLVED, that the stockholders of Streamline Health Solutions, Inc. hereby approve, on an advisory basis, the compensation of the company's named executive officers, as disclosed in the company's Proxy Statement for the 2014 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Summary Compensation Table and the other related tables and disclosure.
+RESOLVED, that the stockholders of Streamline Health Solutions, Inc. hereby approve, on an advisory basis, the compensation of the company's named executive officers, as disclosed in the company's Proxy Statement for the 2017 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the disclosure under "Compensation Discussion and Analysis," and the compensation tables and related narrative disclosure under "Executive Compensation."

-References in this Proxy Statement to "Named Executive Officers" refer to Robert E. Watson, Nicholas A. Meeks and Matthew S. Seefeld.
-For information regarding the compensation of our Named Executive Officers, see "Executive Compensation."
+References in this Proxy Statement to "named executive officers" refer to David W. Sides, Nicholas A. Meeks, Randolph W. Salisbury, and Shaun L. Priest.
+For information regarding the compensation of our named executive officers, see "Compensation Discussion and Analysis" and "Executive Compensation."